An intensive workshop where Fellows will gain the tools needed to revise and refine their pilots and navigate a changing industry landscape

 The Alfred P. Sloan Foundation will award one participant of the Film Independent Episodic Lab a $10,000 development grant.

-To apply for the Sloan Episodic Lab Grant, a filmmaker must apply to the Episodic Lab and provide a statement on how the project fulfills the mission of the Alfred P. Sloan Foundation.
+To apply for the Sloan Episodic Lab Grant, apply to the Episodic Lab and provide a statement on how the project fulfills the mission of the Alfred P. Sloan Foundation.
 The applicant must possess the rights to the script with which they are applying.
 The teleplay should have a scientific, mathematical and/or technological theme and storyline or have a leading character that is a scientist, engineer or mathematician.

 At this time, science fiction projects are not eligible for the Sloan Episodic Lab Grant.